Paloys/GoldenTrainer/README.md

 - The required number of completions before switching to another screen.

 ### Todo :
-- Add something to prevent accidental room changes
+- Implement Summit checkpoints, because the mod currently only works with Crystal Hearts and room transitions

 ### Contact me :
 I'm on the [official Celeste discord server](https://discord.gg/6qjaePQ) as Paloys#7527, feel free to dm me if you have a question !